Massachusetts’s congressional and state legislative lines are drawn by the legislature, as normal legislation, subject to gubernatorial veto.

 The Massachusetts constitution vests original jurisdiction in the state Supreme Court for review of state legislative lines in state court.
 By statute, the legislature has provided a similar provision for congressional lines.
 [Mass.
 Const. amend. art.
 CI, § 3; 2011 Mass.
 Legis. ch.
 177, § 10 (H. 3798)]

 Massachusetts state law does not impose a particular deadline for drawing congressional lines, though candidates must file for congressional primary elections by June 7, 2022.
 [Mass.
 Gen. Laws ch.
-53, §§ 10, 48]
+53, §§ 10, 48] The legislative session began on Jan.
+6, 2021, and continues through the end of the year.

 Massachusetts law appears to tie the drawing of state legislative lines to the Census, and to prohibit redrawing lines mid-decade; there is no similar provision pertaining to congressional lines.
 [Mass.
 Const. amend. art.
 CXIX]